ashwathkart/ashwathkart.github.io/_posts/2000-01-10-autonomous-parking.markdown

   - Batch sizes: {5, 7, 10}
   - Confidence threshold: 0.7

-  The model achieved a mean Average Precision (mAP) of 92% and was validated on both single images and real-time video streams from webcam rosbag data.
+  The model achieved a mean Average Precision (mAP) of 92% and was validated on both single images and real-time video streams from recorded rosbag data.
+The video below shows the model's performance on a live camera feed containing a single viable parking spot.

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/M1g1zNkn9b8" frameborder="1" allowfullscreen></iframe>

 #### Filtering